Sonozuki/NovaEngine/CODING-STYLE.md

 }
 ```

+22. Avoid using `private` classes, use `file` if possible instead.

-22. Use `this.` and `base.` only when absolutely neccessary.
+23. Use `this.` and `base.` only when absolutely neccessary.

-23. When a constructor calls another constructor always new line the `: this(...)`.
+24. When a constructor calls another constructor always new line the `: this(...)`.
 If the constructor has no body that the braces should be on the same line too.
 ```
 // valid
 class Foo